Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Conclusion and implications

-Our results can be summarised in three points.
-First, we have shown that trust, as a heuristic to avoid the opportunity cost of checking its partner's action, is a successful strategy that can evolve in a wide range of interactions.
+Our results can be summarised by three points.
+First, we have shown that trust, as a heuristic to avoid the cost of always monitoring a partner's actions, is a successful strategy that can evolve in a wide range of interactions.
 Importantly, this happens even in the presence of exploitative strategies (TUD) tailored to take advantage of this trust.

 Second, by disentangling behavioural measures of trust from behavioural measures of cooperation, we have been able to rigorously examine the effect that trust has on the overall level of cooperation in a population.
-Our results show that the presence of the trust-based cooperation strategy (TUC) increases the overall level of cooperation when the temptation to defect is high, but not in coordination dilemmas such as Stag-Hunt games.
+Our results show that the presence of the Trust-based Cooperation strategy (TUC) increases the overall level of cooperation when the temptation to defect is high, but not in coordination dilemmas such as Stag-Hunt games.
 We have shown that this is because reciprocity in coordination games is useful to kickstart cooperation, but is not necessary once cooperation is established.
-This suggests that interventions aiming to promote the success of TUC, such as reducing high opportunity costs, would have less effect on cooperation in risky coordination games compared to stricter social dilemmas.
+This suggests that interventions aiming to promote the success of TUC, such as reducing high monitoring costs, would have less effect on cooperation in risky coordination games compared to stricter social dilemmas.

-Third, we have shown that when there is the possibility of agents making errors in their actions, then TUC remains frequent, and can even be more beneficial for cooperation compared to the case where agents never make errors.
-Notably, TUC does not suffer as much from errors as TFT, as TUC agents ignore errors from cooperative partners on the rounds that they do not check.
-By contrast, TFT is not trustful and checks its partner's action every round, which means that one single mistake causes TFT to defect in retaliation.
-This can then cause the partner to defect in retaliation, leading to a loss of cooperation over many rounds resulting from one mistake \citep{nowak1992tit}.
+Third, we have shown that when there is the possibility of agents making errors in their actions, TUC remains frequent and can even be more beneficial for cooperation compared to cases where agents never make errors.
+Notably, TUC does not suffer as much from errors as TFT, as TUC agents ignore errors from cooperative partners on the rounds that they do not monitor.
+By contrast, TFT is not trustful and monitors its partner's actions every round, which means that a single mistake causes TFT to defect in retaliation.
+This can cause the partner to defect in retaliation, leading to a loss of cooperation over many rounds resulting from one mistake \cite{nowak1992tit}.
 Trust can prevent this spiral into defection.